-Redesigned the reporting experience for banking officers while migrating it from the legacy Extraswitch system to the new harmonised backoffice product, OpsCentral.
-The old system had slow downloads (up to 90 mins), hard-to-find reports, rigid pre-generated formats and many other usability issues.
+I redesigned the reporting experience for banking officers while migrating reports from the legacy Interswitch (Extraswitch) system to the new harmonised backoffice product, OpsCentral.
+Extraswitch had slow download time (up to 90 mins), hard-to-find reports, rigid pre-generated formats and many other usability issues.
 In this phase of the project we improved the existing flow with filters, summary insights, a cleaner table view, and favouriting which resulted in:

 OpsCentral allows financial institutions leveraging the Interswitch network for payments to manage back-office operations like tracking settlements, logging disputes, generating reports and more all in one place.